-In the case where your partner's heart is set on a diamond engagement ring, the next question is which cut should you choose?
-Although the round and princess cut are very popular, you can also choose the emerald, marquise or radiant cut for a stunning engagement ring.
+In the case where your partner's heart is set on a diamond ring, the next question is which cut should you choose?
+Although the round and princess cut are very popular, you can also choose the emerald, marquise or radiant cut.
 Unless you are keeping your plans a secret, the best way to be sure that your partner will be happy with the ring is to let them choose the cut they like.

 Buying a diamond can be quite an enlightening experience.
 As the most highly touted precious stone in the world, they are rarely clear in color or without imperfections.
 The grading system for diamonds relates to its clarity; this is important to understand because it plays a big role in the price of the diamond.
 For instance, a flawless diamond graded as 'F' will require deep pockets more than a diamond graded VVs1 which means slightly imperfect.